VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 that number come from?
 Who knows?
 They made it up like a middle schooler who forgot oral reports are due today.

 It's also telling they put "Security and Compliance" in the Outer Loop.
-It's that kind of mentality that causes so many large companies who should know better to suffer embarrassing breaches that compromise our data.
+It's that kind of mentality that causes so many large companies, many of whom are likely McKinsey clients but should know better regardless, to suffer embarrassing breaches that compromise our data.
 In fact, all the Outer Loop activities are important because they are critical to feature delivery, which is what matters.
 Users pay for features, not code.